topoftheyear/Byte-le-Royale-2019/sphinx/combat.md

 * Your ship will respawn in the Secure Station in 10 turns.
 * If you were a pirate, your notoriety is reduced to +4 (1 below Pirate threshold).
 * Any illegal modules are removed from your ship.

+## Abandoning the battlefield

+Deserters will not be welcomed back!
+Leaving the bounds of the game area will immediately cause destruction of your ship, which will cause you to drop all of your cargo and have you respawn.
+Note: this will also cause scrap to spawn at the edges of the game area, so be wary while collecting scrap near the boundaries of space!